 Grab a camera and take a picture in the city

-Now in its fifth year, Philly Photo Day calls on all residents to capture and share their pictures depicting a day in the life of the city.
+Now in its sixth year, Philly Photo Day calls on all residents to capture and share their pictures depicting a day in the life of the city.

 More than 300 musicians help celebrate the holiday season

-Performing both delightful seasonal classics and glorious gospel music, Holiday POPS! is a marvelous way for the whole family to enjoy the holidays together.
+Performing both delightful seasonal classics and glorious gospel music, the Philly Pops Christmas Spectacular is a marvelous way for the whole family to enjoy the holidays together.

 FREE patriotic concert in front of Independence Hall

 Sunday, July 3, 2016View More

 The Philly Pops! return to celebrate America’s birthday with POPS!
 On Independence, a FREE patriotic concert at Independence Hall.

 Philly Tech Week celebrates technology and innovation in the region by bringing together some of the best and brightest tech minds in the city for events ranging from panels and conferences to gaming-themed events and cocktail parties.